 - From the exterior front fabric, use the full pattern to fussy cut ONE piece.

 - From the exterior back fabric, use the full pattern to cut ONE piece.

 - From the lining fabric, use the full pattern to cut TWO pieces.

 - Place the front exterior and one lining piece wrong sides together.

 - Place the full pattern on top of the layered exterior/lining and pin in place.

-- Cut through both layers along the horizontal line indicated on the pattern.
+- Cut through both layers along the solid horizontal line indicated on the pattern.

-- From the fusible fleece, used the full trimmed pattern to cut ONE piece.
+- From the fusible fleece, use the full trimmed pattern to cut ONE piece.
 This piece will be used for the back exterior panel.

-- Then, slice the trimmed pattern along the horizontal line and use the bottom half to cut ONE piece.
+- Then, slice the trimmed pattern along the solid horizontal line and use the bottom half to cut ONE additional piece of fusible fleece.
 At the top straight edge, cut the fleece using the long dashed stitching line.
-This piece will be used for the bottom front of the exterior panel.
+This piece will be used for the bottom section of the front exterior panel.

 - Finally, use the top half of the trimmed pattern to cut ONE piece from the mid-weight interfacing.
-This piece will be used for the top front of the exterior panel.
+This piece will be used for the top section of the front exterior panel.

 - As mentioned above, you can work with the full 1½ yards of webbing and fit to your waist and hips at the end of the project.
 Or you can cut ONE 48″ length, which is the length we found allowed a good adjustable fit for most average adults.

 - Center the full fleece interfacing panel on the wrong side of the back exterior panel so there is ½” of fabric showing beyond the interfacing on all sides.
 Following manufacturer’s instructions, fuse in place.